The 26 Best Sportswear Brands in the World

 adidas

-It's clear the second-biggest athletic company in the world shows no signs of slowing down and its recent collection with and wander is a testament to the brand's ability to accommodate new ideas that further merge innovation and fashion.
+It's clear the second-biggest athletic company in the world shows no signs of slowing down, and its dabblings in every thinkable pocket, from high fashion (think Y-3 and Wales Bonner) to outdoorsy extremes (à la TERREX), is a testament to the brand's ability to accommodate new ideas that further merge innovation and vision.

 ASICS

 Few companies blend performance and design quite like ASICS.
-Although mostly known for its impact in the running world with cutting edge silhouettes like the Novablast or Meta Speed Sky, its lifestyle models are widely renowned for its comfort.
-Pretty much any model from the brands Gel series offer stability and cushioning in a way that other brands don't, and with Kiko Kostandinov at the creative helm the brand's long line of retro-runners are having a resurgence.
-This year we've seen collabs from JJJJound, Ice Studios, Awake NY, even Evisu chimed in to give its take on the widely popular Gel-Lyte III.
+Although mostly known for its impact in the running world with cutting‑edge silhouettes like the Novablast and Meta Speed Sky, its lifestyle models are also widely renowned for comfort.
+Pretty much any model from the brand’s GEL series offers stability and cushioning in a way that other brands don’t.

 Reebok